 Overview

-Young/Sommer LLC has represented hundreds of clients in real property transactions ranging from multi-million dollar commercial transactions to residential house closings.
-The firm has extensive experience negotiating and preparing agreements for a broad variety of commercial and residential real estate transactions involving improved and unimproved properties, including purchases, sales, leases, options, rights of first refusal, easements, conservation easements, declarations of restrictive covenants, and construction contracts.
+From large multi-national corporations to individually owned businesses, Young/Sommer LLC has represented hundreds of clients through project development.
+The firm has extensive experience negotiating and preparing agreements for a broad variety of commercial real estate transactions involving improved and unimproved properties, including purchases, sales, leases, options, rights of first refusal, easements, conservation easements, declarations of restrictive covenants, and construction contracts.
 We have represented borrowers in a variety of financing transactions, including loans, construction loans, land development loans and refinancings.
 We have represented landlords and tenants in the drafting and negotiation of commercial and residential real estate leases.

 Young/Sommer’s commercial real estate practice includes all phases of real estate development, from site acquisition to construction.
 The firm’s partners have decades of experience representing developers.
 Recent projects include: